Matrox-Imaging/Chromasens_3DPIXA_M10PP3/README.md

 **Description**
 This example shows how to use the 3DPIXA camera and its CS-3D api in conjunction with MIL.
-The project structure, including the xml and png files, aims to be copied "\Users\Public\Documents\Matrox Imaging\MIL\Examples" MIL installation directory to be displayed by the MIL example launcher.
+The project structure, including the xml and png files, aims to be copied in "\Users\Public\Documents\Matrox Imaging\MIL\Examples" of the MIL installation directory to be displayed by the MIL example launcher.

 **Link**
 https://github.com/Matrox-Imaging/Chromasens_3DPIXA_M10PP3